-Leche Flan actually means milk flan, the Filipino version of a dessert which is also popular in Spain as flan de leche.
-Leche Flan is ever present in almost every Filipino celebrations be it birthdays, baptisms, and most particularly the Noche Buena feast on the eve of Chiristmas Day, or December 24th.
-Also called the Filipino custard cake, countries in Europe has a similar desert called 'Creme Caramel', the Filipino Leche Flan is on the top 2 list of the most prepared food during the Christmas holidays in the Philippines, only next to fruit salad according to survey in my large neighborhood.
+Leche Flan is the Filipino version of a dessert popular in Spain as flan de leche.
+Leche Flan is ever present in almost every Filipino celebrations be it birthdays, baptisms and the Noche Buena feast on the eve of Chiristmas Day.

 Things you need: